 - Financial Asset at Fair Value through Profit or Loss: These include financial assets that an entity holds for trading purposes or are recognized at fair value through profit or loss.

-- Held to Maturity: Investments in debt instruments held till maturity date irrespective of changes in market prices or the entity’s financial position or performance falls under this category.
+- Held to Maturity Securities: Investments in debt instruments held till maturity date irrespective of changes in market prices or the entity’s financial position or performance falls under this category.

 - Loans and Receivables: These include financial assets with fixed or determinable payments.
 They are not quoted in an active trading market.